satyenrajpal/Semantic-Segmentation-U-Net/README.md

 - Tensorflow
 - OpenCV

 This code saves the data in a cache file (if the cache file is not present) and then reuses the cached file.
-Please adhere to the following directory structure:
+Please adhere to the following directory structure:<br />
 `--Images-- (Contains 3 folders)`<br />
    `-- Train -- (training Images)` <br />
    -- Test -- (Test Images)